Degeneria vitiensis

 Degeneria vitiensis is a flowering tree found on Viti Levu in Fiji.
-It is relatively common plant and is used as timber.
+It is known as masiratu and vāvāloa in Fijian, although the latter is also used for Litsea magnifolia.
+It is a relatively common plant and is used as timber.
 It has been found in upland forests on steep slopes.

+The pollen-eating beetle Haptoncus takhtajani is associated with the plant.
+The systematics and taxonomy of Degeneriaceae were reviewed in 1991.